kazaamjt/WinPyService/README.md

 def example_worker():
 	x = 2 + 2
-	print(4) #Print doesn't do anything when running as a service.
+	print(4) #Print doesn't do anything when running as a service. lightSleep(10)

 def init():
 	service = WinPyService.WinService ('some_name', enablePauseContinue=True)
 	service.set_simple_worker(example_worker) # Pass the example_worker function
 	service.run()
 ```

+NOTE: Do not use sleep to wait, instead use the interuptable `lightSleep(int seconds)`.

 You can now add the service with powershell or sc.exe:
 (Make sure you are running from an elevated prompt)